monsterkodi/kode/readme.md

 ```

 `is num` does a string coersion via `parseFloat` in the test.
-`is str` checks both, type == 'string' and instanceof String.
+`is str` checks both, type == 'string' or instanceof String.
-`is obj` evaluates to true for plain objects only.
+`is obj` evaluates to true for plain Objects only.

 ## empty